k0emt/docker-node-express/README.md

 - What about `--rm` ?
 - Why does npm fail unless I specify carbon?

+## Docker Compose TODO

+Create an image with a GraphQL wrapper around Canadian bridge data.

 ## Expansion

 - express generator app